Patterns in Photography: A Complete Guide

 How to Photograph Organic Patterns

 View your image instantly.
 Count the patterns and try to recognize similarities within the image.
-If none are found, carefully monitor your setting and try again.
+If none are found, carefully monitor your settings and try again.

 Eventually, after diligent practice, these patterns will be easier to identify and create.